shabbyrobe/amiss/doc/intro.rst

 There is also a set of examples in the - you guessed it - ``example`` folder in the source distribution that will allow you to click through some scripts that are built on this schema.
+You should never expose those scripts over a public web server - they are for development machines only.

 Model Classes
 -------------

-The model classes referred to in the documentation are as follows:
+The model classes referred to in the documentation are available in the :download:`demo/modeldefs.php` file, and are included in this manual in the :doc:`docmodels` section.

-.. include:: _build/example.rst